 Also, how lucky am I to have a friend like Irene to inspire and encourage this insanity?
 I’m really looking forward to putting our friendship to the test by spending every waking moment together for ten days.
 We are already proving to be incredibly compatible travel buddies.

-Stay tuned for so much more on this, and be sure to subscribe below to make sure you don’t miss a thing.
-Comment, email me, or reach out on social media (@hopefulhanna) if you have tips on how to pack light for a long trip, Japan suggestions, or if you have your own spontaneous travel stories to tell!
+Stay tuned for so much more on this and let me know if you have tips on how to pack light for a long trip, Japan suggestions, or if you have your own spontaneous travel stories to tell!
 I’d love to hear them.